HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_small_cfg.md

 ##### Observations

-- Very few 400 bad requests observed only in DAM APIs, which is very negligible.
+- Very few 400 bad requests observed only in DAM APIs, which is negligible.

-- We observed the CPU usage of node reached avg 80% in 10k concurrent users tests.
-We checked the saturation of this by reducing number of users to 5k, 3k, 2.5k users, interestingly node CPU usage avg is close to ~70% and max is 80% in all 5k, 3k, 2.5k users load test results.
+- The CPU usage of a node reached an average of 80% in 10000 concurrent users tests.
+The saturation was checked by reducing the number of users to 5000, 3000, and 2500 users.
+Node CPU average usage is then close to 70% and maximum is 80% in all 5000, 3000, and 2500 users load test results.

-- For 5k and 3k concurrent users results of avg and 90th pct response time of APIs are exceeding ~5 secs.
+- For 5000 and 3000 concurrent users, results of average and 90th pct response time of APIs exceed 5 seconds.

 -  We suggest for single node (c5.9x arge) in rendering scenarios of DAM, WCM and pages&portlets the comfortable load is 2500 concurrent users with good average and 90th pct response times.
 The top five response time of rendering APIs are all in range of ~4 to 5 secs.